Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Introduction

 \subsection{Motivations from Quantum Information theory}

-Quantum Information Theory questions the information theoretic possibilities and limitations of using quantum protocols, e.g. quantum measurements and quantum channels.
+Quantum Information Theory -- often abbreviated by QIT in this paper -- questions the information theoretic possibilities and limitations of using quantum protocols, e.g. quantum measurements and quantum channels.
 It has made very important progress in the last decades with a need for ever increasingly involved mathematics.
 In particular, random techniques have proven to be very useful for solving important problems, such as the problem of additivity of the Minimum Output Entropy.

 Let us recall here briefly this problem.
 For further details, we refer to \cite{CoNe}.
 A \emph{Quantum Channel} $\Phi$ is a map $M_n(\C)\to M_k(\C)$ that is linear, preserves the trace, and such that for any $l$,